Hagai El-Ad

-Hagai El-Ad (חגי אלעד; born October 1, 1969) or Chagai Elad, is an Israeli LGBT and human rights activist who has served as the director general of B'Tselem since May 2014.
+Hagai El-Ad (חגי אלעד; born October 1, 1969), is an Israeli LGBT and human rights activist who served as the director general of B'Tselem between May 2014 and June 2023.
 Previously, he was director of the Association for Civil Rights in Israel and the Jerusalem Open House for Pride and Tolerance.

 Early life, military service, and education

 Hagai El-Ad was born on October 1, 1969, in Haifa to Israeli parents of Ashkenazi Jewish origin.
 He was drafted into the IDF and served in Unit 504.
 After his time in the IDF, he enrolled in the Hebrew University of Jerusalem, from 1997 to 2000, and obtained a degree in physics.
 He was a pre-doctoral researcher in the Astrophysics Center of Harvard University.

 Activism

 In 2000, El-Ad returned to Israel after concluding his studies at Harvard, and was appointed the first CEO of the Jerusalem Open House, which opened its headquarters in the Ben Yehuda Street of Jerusalem.
-In June 2002, he led Jerusalem's first Pride Parade, "Love without Limits", which caused significant controversy within the city.
+In June 2002, he led Jerusalem's first Pride parade, "Love without Limits", which caused significant controversy within the city.
 In 2006, El-Ad stepped down as CEO of the Open House and was replaced by Noah Satet.

 On July 1, 2008, El-Ad became the director of the Association for Civil Rights in Israel.
 In December 2009, the Association conducted its first-ever Human Rights Day Parade, in which over 100 additional organizations participated, along with thousands of individuals.
 El-Ad participated in protests in Sheikh Jarrah, and was arrested by Israeli authorities.